Meet the Team!

 Larysa is also a mother of 2 older children, where she spends lots of hours in rinks watching her children play hockey and ringette.
 Larysa and her family enjoy camping in the summer, going for walks and spending time with her extended family in town and out.
 Larysa also enjoys Ukrainian dancing and ballet classes with an adult group.
 She grew in a small town where she enjoyed exploring in the forest behind her house.
 Many days were spent bring home buckets of rocks, frogs and many other creatures that she had to return to their homes.
 Larysa is looking forward to explore nature with the children from their perspective of the environment.

 Hi!
 My name is Ms. Nicole.
-I will be greeting your child on Tuesday and Wednesday mornings at the preschool.
 I have worked with children since I was a teenager, working as a swimming instructor and Parks and Recreation camp leader while I was in High School.
 I continued my love of working with children and completed my After Degree in Bachelor of Elementary Education from the University of Concordia after completing my Arts Degree.
 I worked in the Edmonton Public School board for 7 years in various grades and was always attracted to working with the younger grades.
 My family and I moved to Calgary 11 years ago and I took advantage of staying at home with my 2 daughters and cherishing our time together.
 After a few years in Calgary I started teaching at a preschool and I must admit working with young children brings me so much joy.
 Watching them explore our world and learning how they interact always amazes me.